 Kenya was a British colony in the pre colonial times.
 Today, none other country in Africa can match the sheer range of scenery and Landscapes.
 It has a great variety of Wild animals and birds.
 This is the magic of Kenya .

 Kenya is the heart of safari country and a trip through a few of its spectacular parks and reserves is a memorable experience.
-Breathtaking sights include millions of wildebeest on their annual migration between July and October and equally large numbers of pink flamingoes massing on the shores of the Rift Valley soda Lakes.
-For sheer majesty it’s hard to beat the sight of vast herd of elephants crossing the plains with Africa’s most famous mountain, the evocative snow- capped Kilimanjaro on the back drop.
+Breathtaking sights include millions of wildebeest on their annual migration between August and October and equally large numbers of pink flamingoes massing on the shores of the Rift Valley soda Lakes.
+For sheer majesty it’s hard to beat the sight of a herd of elephants crossing the plains with Africa’s most famous mountain, the evocative snow- capped Kilimanjaro on the back drop.

 Get off the beaten track on a walking safari, a camel safari, or on horseback.
-You can even free wheel down the Great Rift Valley on a mountain bike.
+You can even freewheel down the Great Rift Valley on a mountain bike.
 There are a thousand species of birds to spot, 59 National Parks and reserves to explore, trails to hike, mountains to climb, golf holes to eagle, trout to catch and people to meet.

 Name: Republic of Kenya